palindromed/Bot-HandOff/README.md

 However in this version of the framework there is no concept of a directory of agents availability thereof.
 So at the moment this happens primarily through an agent manually choosing to connect to a customer.

+### Agent Monitoring

+An Agent can monitor a Customer conversation without interfering in bot funtionality.

+Messages will go between Customer and the bot as well as Customer and Agent.

+The connected Agent can then choose to take over (change state to *Agent*) or disconnect (change state to *Bot*)

 ### Conversational Metadata and Provider

 Handoff depends on a database of conversations, including a transcription of every message sent between customer and bot, or between customer and agent.